Information for beamtime

 • If you are a first-time user (and for any new members of your team), register as a user at the SSRL User portal

-• Submit proposals through this site.
-Due dates for standard X-ray proposals are September 1, December 1 and June 1.
+• Submit proposals through the User portal.
+Due dates for standard X-ray proposals are May, August, and November (exact dates are here).
 They will go through peer review and be assigned a rating.
 Highest rated proposals will be scheduled with priority, and lower rate ones may not be competitive for beam time.

 • Once you have received the proposal rating you must submit a beam time request for each beam line you want to use.
-If you are not sure how much is reasonable, please consult with staff.
+Typical requests from BL 6-2c TXM are 3-12 shifts (1 shift = 8 hours).

-• Once you are assigned beam time you will need to make a support request.
-You will enter team members that will come on site, and make any requests for laboratory space and/or glove boxes for sample prep, and enter safety information about the samples you will bring.
+• Once you are assigned beam time, submit a support request.
+Include all team members that will come on site, make any requests for laboratory space and/or glove boxes for sample prep, and enter sample safety information.

 Planning for beam time